phpcq/phpcq/tasks/phplint/documentation.md

 Utilized properties
 -------------------

-Currently the phpcs task knows about the following properties:
+Currently the phplint task knows about the following properties:
+* `ccabs.bin.phplint` the path to the php executable (default: php from environment variable).
 * `phplint.src` source directories to be analyzed with php in lint mode (space separated list, default:
   ${ccabs.src.dirs.php}).